gabrielkay/eat-and-greet/README.md

-# README
+# Eat & Greet

 ### What is Eat & Greet?

 Eat & Greet is a mealsharing app that connects you to fellow newcomers for a meal at local restaurants.
 It is designed for people who are new to an area and looking to make friends.
-The site currently supports Durham, Boulder, and Washington DC, the locations of Viget's 3 offices.
+The site currently supports 6 of the most populated US cities as well as Durham, Boulder, and Washington DC, the locations of Viget's 3 offices.
 You can check it out at [eatandgreet.us](https://eatandgreet.us/)

 ### Starting a local server
 In order to run this on a local server:
 1. Make sure you have postgres running
-2. install all dependancies locally by running `bundle install` in the project repo
+2. install all dependencies locally by running `bundle install` in the project repo
 3. run `rake db:create` followed by `rake db:migrate`
 4. get your local server started by running `rails s`